Tutorial

 - Session expiration, such as one hour from now, one week from now, etc.

-Why you should use Redis for mobile banking session management?
+#Why should you use Redis for mobile banking session management?

 - Scalability: Token stores need to be highly scalable so that they don't become a bottleneck when a high volume of users authenticate at once.
 Redis Cloud provides < 1ms latency at incredibly high throughput (up to 100MM ops/second) which makes authentication and session data access much faster!